Sabareesh98421/Time-Picker/readme.md

 The code has been tested and is compatible with major web browsers, including Google Chrome, Mozilla Firefox, Safari, and Microsoft Edge.

 ## License

-This project is licensed under the [MIT License](https://chat.openai.com/c/LICENSE).